hack4impact-uiuc/globalgiving-tool/README.md

 * **globalgiving whoami**
 Tells you what your token and mongo uri currently are.

+## Registering and deleting scrapers

+* **globalgiving add <scrape_name> <scrape_url>**
+Register that scraper url with a given name, or will update that scraper
+    * Example: globalgiving add vietnam https://gg-scraper-viet.now.sh

+* **globalgiving delete <scrape_name>**
+Removes that scraper from the list of scrapers in the database
+    * Example: globalgiving delete vietnam

+## Getting metadata from scrapers

+* **globalgiving list**
+Lists all the scrapers availible

+* **globalgiving urls**
+Lists all of the base urls that the scrapers are gathering information from

+* **globalgiving url <name>**
+Get the url being scraped for that scraper

+* **globalgiving test <scrape_name>**
+Uses the test endpoint to give you an example of what the data looks like
+    * Example: globalgiving delete vietnam

+## Running scrapers

+* **globalgiving run <scrape_name> -a**
+Runs the scraper on the entire directory and adds all the nonprofits to the database.
+This command can be called without a scraper name and just with the -a flag, which signifies to run all of the available scrapers.
+    * Example: globalgiving run australia

+* **globalgiving log <scrape_name>**
+Gets a list of all uploaded logs from every run of the scraper
+    * Example: globalgiving run australia

+* **globalgiving log  <scraper_name> <file_name>**
+Downloads the log file locally for that scraper run
+    * Example: globalgiving log australia 008deece-bcf7-4bff-90eb-9566e401e84e.txt

 ## Web Crawing

 * **globalgiving crawl country=<country_name>**
 This command will search for the specified country name using the Google Search API and rank each resulting link based on the presence of certain characteristics, including the number of external links as well as the number of occurrences